Pap Smear (cont.)

 - Find a local Obstetrician-Gynecologist in your town

-What information is included on a Pap smear report?
+How is a Pap smear read (analyzed)?

 Viewers share their comments